egotv/ValheimAIMod/PackagedMod/README.md

 ## Compatibility

-This mod is compatible with Valheim version [0.218.20] and requires BepInEx version [5.4.22] or higher.
+This mod is compatible with Valheim version [0.218.20] and requires BepInEx version [5.4.22] or higher, and Jotunn version [2.20.1] or higher.

 ## Known Issues